 - Images assign to each variant, so the correct image will show as shoppers select a color option on the product page.

-Here is an example of what one of our customers have achieved with product variants on their website.
-Including selection options on their pool tables for size, a large range of felt colors, dining top, table tennis top and wall rack options and installation options.
+Here is an example of what one of our customers has achieved with product variants on their website.
+Including selection options on their pool tables for size, a large range of felt colors, dining top, table tennis top, and wall rack options and installation options.

 Over time, as you onboard new products, products are discontinued, or inventory fluctuates, Vesta will keep your eCommerce site up to date, automatically syncing changes through to your online store.
 Book a consultation with one of our friendly team to learn more about how Vesta can efficiently create variants for your eCommerce site to improve your consumers’ online shopping experience and increase your conversion rate.